bitsofcotton/ddpmopt/README.md

 Even then, we can get the better results by using ongoing deep learning things found somewhere on the internet.
 This is because they results the text-based structure valid images.

+# Our computer might being jammed
+However below, our computer might being jammed condition, so the test on real images can be always jammed on our computer.
+(Also yours if the repository and inet and some backdoor is being controlled.)

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...
     ./qredg(32|64)?(mp)? <in0out.ppm> ...